HL7/smart-app-launch/spec/conformance/index.md

 - `registration_endpoint`: **OPTIONAL**, if available, URL to the OAuth2 dynamic registration endpoint for this FHIR server.
 - `scopes_supported`: **RECOMMENDED**, array of scopes a client may request.
 See [scopes and launch context][smart-scopes].
 - `response_types_supported`: **RECOMMENDED**, array of OAuth2 `response_type` values that are supported
-- `manage_endpoint`: **RECOMMENDED**, URL to the user-facing authorization management workflow entry point for this FHIR server.
+- `manage_endpoint`: **RECOMMENDED**, URL where an end-user can view which applications currently have access to data and can make adjustments to these access rights.
-- `introspection` :  **RECOMMENDED**, URL to a server's introspection endpoint that can be used to validate a token.
+- `introspection_endpoint` :  **RECOMMENDED**, URL to a server's introspection endpoint that can be used to validate a token.
+- `revoke_endpoint` :  **RECOMMENDED**, URL to a server's revoke endpoint that can be used to revoke a token.

 ### Sample Response